 You should make sure to develop a strong business plan that provides the details for how your business will be run.
 It should explain how you will finance the business in its early stages, and it should describe where the business will be located.
-You should think carefully about how your business will generate a profit, or excess revenue in the case of a nonprofit.
+You should think carefully about how your business will generate a profit, or excess revenue in the case of a non-profit.
 Having this foundation laid out in advance should make it easier to finance your business and convince talented people to join you in running it.

 In some cases, depending on the type of business that you form, you may need to register your business with tax authorities at the federal and state levels.
 You also may need to register the name of your business with the appropriate government agency.
 If you plan to hire employees, you will want to get a federal tax ID and potentially a state tax ID.
 In addition, you may need to get licenses from the state or federal government and purchase insurance for your business to protect it from liability.

 One option that some prospective business owners consider is buying an existing business instead of starting a new business.
 This can be a useful strategy because it allows you to capitalize on the goodwill of the existing business and gain access to its customer base.
 However, businesses that are being sold often have problems that may not be immediately apparent.
 You should thoroughly investigate a business that you are thinking of buying so that you are not exposed to unexpected liabilities or harmed by its poor reputation.
-Read more here about the first steps in business formation.

 Business Ownership Structures